 Introduction from the Chair of the North Somerset Safeguarding Adults Board

-Welcome to this, the Annual Report of the North Somerset Safeguarding Adults Board (NSSAB) for the period April 2017 to March 2018.
+It is my pleasure to welcome you to the annual report of the North Somerset Safeguarding Adults Board [NSSAB].
+This report covers the period between April 2018 and March 2019.

 - Empowerment: Promoting person-led decisions and informed consent.

 - Protection: Support and Protection for those in greatest need.

 - Prevention: It’s better to act before harm occurs.

 - Partnership: Working together.

 - Accountability: There is a multi-agency approach for people who need safeguarding support.

 As last year, rather than duplicate information which has already been reported, we invite you to make use of the Board’s website and the website of partners should you wish more detailed information.